We are always hiring amazing technicians! Click here to inquire. | Asian Imports

 If you park your vehicle outside, you are exposing it to all sorts of critters that would love to use it for nesting, food storage and shelter.
 There are plenty of pictures online of people who've discovered there was more than an engine under the hood.
 In one case, the driver of an SUV started to smell a slight burning odor when she was driving.
 Turned out to be 200 walnuts and a lot of grass had been stored there by some industrious squirrels preparing for the upcoming cold weather.
 The SUV owners had their vehicle inspected not long before this happened, but it doesn't take some animals long to set up house in what they think is the ideal spot to make their winter home.
 Obviously, that can create problems.
 Squirrels, mice, rats and other small animals can chew through hoses and wires.
 Plus what they store as food and nesting material may prevent engine parts from moving the way they are supposed to.
 Imagine a radiator fan that wo ... read more

-Economics of Maintenance for Las Vegas and Henderson Auto Owners
+Economics of Maintenance for Las Vegas Auto Owners

 Categories:

 Screeching tires, crunching metal – it's an accident!
-If you've ever been in a car accident in Las Vegas and Henderson, even a minor one, you know how upsetting it can be.
-It's hard to think straight and know what to do.Let's review what Las Vegas and Henderson drivers should do in case of an accident:When an accident occurs, you should always stop.
-Leaving the scene of an accident in Las Vegas and Henderson is considered a crime - even if it's not your fault.
-And hit and run penalties are fairly severe, possibly resulting in steep fines, loss of your Nevada driver's license or even jail time.Your jurisdiction may require that you try to help someone who is injured by calling for help or performing first aid if you are able.
+If you've ever been in a car accident in Las Vegas, even a minor one, you know how upsetting it can be.
+It's hard to think straight and know what to do.Let's review what Las Vegas drivers should do in case of an accident:When an accident occurs, you should always stop.
+Leaving the scene of an accident in Las Vegas is considered a crime - even if it's not your fault.
+And hit and run penalties are fairly severe, possibly resulting in steep fines, loss of your NV driver's license or even jail time.Your jurisdiction may require that you try to help someone who is injured by calling for help or performing first aid if you are able.
 Warn other motorists by putting out flares, using your flashers or lifting your hood.
-Call Las Vegas and Henderson emergency services as soon as possible.
-Tell the operator if medical or fire help is needed.You should always file a poli ... read more
+Call Las Vegas emergency services as soon as possible.
+Tell the operator if medical or fire help is needed.You should always file a police report.
+It's tempting to skip this if everything seems to ... read more

 Categories: